WHA welcomes newborns!

 Well Baby Visits

-Well-baby visits give you and your doctor the opportunity to discuss your child's developmental milestones and healthy habits for you and your child.
+Preventive care services such as well-baby visits and immunizations are part of your medical plan, at no additional cost* to you!
+Well-baby visits allow you and your doctor to discuss your child's developmental milestones and healthy habits for you and your child.
 These wellness visits include a thorough physical exam and can often identify health issues before they become serious.
 Physical exams are completed at birth and are recommended when your baby is between three to five days old.
 Thereafter, exams are recommended at the one, two four, six, nine, 12, 15, 18, and 24 months.
+At each well-baby exam, you should expect to get needed vaccines.

-For more information, view WHA's Preventive Health Guidelines.
+For more information, view WHA's Preventive Health Guidelines

-Immunizations (Shots)
+Infant Immunizations (Shots)

 Vaccines boost children's immune systems and are one of the best ways you can protect your child from serious infections and diseases.
 Help protect your child by ensuring they are up-to-date on their immunizations.
 If your child has received any immunizations from another doctor, remember to bring a copy of the Immunization Record with you to your next visit.
 Your child's doctor can answer any questions you may have about vaccinations.